aktai0/Disqus-Ignore-Redirects/README.md

 # Disqus-Ignore-Redirects
-This is a Greasemoneky user script to prevent URLs on embeded Disqus discussions from redirecting.
+This is a Greasemoneky user script to prevent URLs on embedded Disqus discussions from redirecting.

 # Requirements
 Requires the browser extension Greasemonkey (or Tampermonkey for Chrome).
 Only tested on Firefox 50.0+.